Redshank, Tringa totanus

 © 2006 by the Ecological Society:

 In behavior-based individual-based models (IBMs), demographic functions are emergent properties of the model and are not built into the model structure itself, as is the case with the more widely used demography-based IBMs.
 Our behavior-based IBM represents the physiology and behavioral decision making of individual animals and, from that, predicts how many survive the winter nonbreeding season, an important component of fitness.

-The change in winter mortality of a charadriid shorebird following removal of intertidal feeding habitat, the main effect of which was to increase bird density.
+This paper provides the first test of such a model by predicting the change in winter mortality of a charadriid shorebird following removal of intertidal feeding habitat, the main effect of which was to increase bird density.

-The model predicted that mortality would increase by 3.65%, which compares well with the observed increase of 3.17%.
-The implication that mortality was density-dependent was conﬁrmed by predicting mortality over a range of bird densities.
+After adjusting one calibration parameter to the level required to replicate the observed mortality rate before habitat loss, the model predicted that mortality would increase by 3.65%, which compares well with the observed increase of 3.17%.
+The implication that mortality was density-dependent was confirmed by predicting mortality over a range of bird densities.
 Further simulations showed that the density dependence was due to an increase in both interference and depletion competition as bird density increased.

 Funding and Collaboration

 Goss-Custard, J. D., Burton, N. H. K., Clark, N. A., Ferns, P. N., McGrorty, S., Reading, C. J., Rehfisch, M. M., Stillman, R. A., Townend, I., West, A. D. & Worral, D. H. (2006) Test of a behaviour-based individual-based model: increased winter mortality in a shorebird following habitat loss.
 Ecological Applications, 16, 2215-2222.